J-Mowbray/Lemonade-for-iOS/README.md

 <br>After the glass of lemonade is drank, an empty glass is displayed to the user and they are prompted to tap the empty glass to start again!
 <br><br>A count of how many lemons have been squashed during the current app session is displayed to the user at the top of the screen during the lemon-squashing section.

+## Devices Tested on and confirm working:
+This section will be updated if/when it is tested on further devices.
+<br>Please see below for the devices it has been tested on thus far and confirmed to be working as intended:
+- [x] iPad 6th Generation running iPadOS 17.7
+- [x] iPhone 16 Pro running iOS 18.1